A list of the 10 best Equalizer apps to improve sound on your phone or tablet. Enjoy enhanced sound with a good equalizer for android devices.

 8. Sound Booster

-Sound Booster is the easiest way to amplify up the volume of your Android powered device.
+Sound Booster is the easiest way to amplify up the volume of your device and it also works as bass booster.
 It is for those of you who love to take your smartphone with the volume of your voice in the streets; please try not to disturb anyone, or partying with friends.
 When you activate the application, the phone ring louder, play music or video at maximum volume.
 And when you no longer need, just if you restore the volume to the previous state.

 9. Speaker Booster